DanWuh/create_project_template/README.md

 ## The easy way
-To avoid dealing with the location of the script, a better option is to create an alias in your .bash_profile that points to its location.
+To avoid dealing with the location of the script everytime you want to create a project, a better option is to create an alias of the python script in your .bash_profile that points to its location.
 To do this, you need to open .bash_profile using your favorite editor like emacs or vim but for most users it is easier with 'nano':

 > nano ~/.bash_profile